In this article:

 The curriculum focuses on surgical assisting, nursing and laboratory testing procedures necessary to animal care services, as well as veterinary office management skills.
 Most states require that veterinary technicians pass the Veterinary Technician National Examination (VTNE) administered by the American Association of Veterinary State Boards.

-Common courses are: laboratory animal management, animal behaviour, animal nutrition, administrative veterinary procedures, veterinary medical terminology, animal anatomy and physiology, anesthesiology for veterinary techs, veterinary technology, and veterinary pharmacology.
+Common courses are: laboratory animal management, animal behavior, animal nutrition, administrative veterinary procedures, veterinary medical terminology, animal anatomy and physiology, anesthesiology for veterinary techs, veterinary technology, and veterinary pharmacology.

 Bachelor of Science in Veterinary Technology - Four Year Duration